joshcanhelp/josh-to-11/input/posts/2021/2021-12-12-we-need-your-beginners-mind.md

 I don't have the answer to this.
 What I can say is that I have been a part of or a bystander to many, many people just getting started at a company or skill.
 Time after time, the ones that succeed and seem to enjoy the journey more are the ones that take their time, question what's around them, and let go of feeling dumb.
 I have learned new things myself and found my own beginner's mind with their help.

-{% bigtext %}If you don't feel safe to ask questions and make mistakes at work, it might be time to find a place that you can.{% endbigtext %}
+{% callout %}If you don't feel safe to ask questions and make mistakes at work, it might be time to find a place that you can.{% endcallout %}

 As a beginner, you can **embrace your beginner's mind** by: